Acquisition of Credit Suisse by UBS: AT1 bonds issue

 Analysts warned that UBS-Credit Suisse deal could extend rather than end the banking crisis, mainly because of the write-off of AT1 bonds worth CHF 16 billion.
 AJ Bell investment director Russ Mould said: "It means the banking crisis we've seen over the past few weeks has started a new chapter rather than reaching its ending".
 AT1 bonds from Credit Suisse and UBS are unusual in their terms allowing for total write-off instead of conversion to equity; most such securities have more protections.
 Both the Bank of England (BoE) and European authorities stated on 20 March that equity would remain subordinated to debt.
 According to BoE, "clear statutory order" existed for bank resolutions, in that which AT1 holders would be exposed to losses after equity investors.
 Former European Central Bank (ECB) vice president Vítor Constâncio said that the Swiss AT1 decision was a "mistake with consequences and potentially a host of court cases", and Jacob Kirkegaard of the Peterson Institute said "A lot of lawsuits will be coming from this, which will highlight the erratic and selfish behavior of Swiss authorities in this saga".
 As of 21 March 2023 the AT1 bonds traded for a few cents on the dollar, implying that investors still see value in them through litigation.

 Swiss financial regulator FINMA has however stated that the write down "complied with contractual obligations".
 Moreover, these bonds provide that they will be completely written down in a "Viability Event", in particular if extraordinary government support is granted.

 Despite having similar terms to Credit Suisse's AT1 bonds, its $2.5 billion in Tier 2 bonds were not written off.
 FT Alphaville wrote "The best/funniest argument we've heard is that they just forgot about this issue, and by the time someone realised it was best to just pretend this was all deliberate".

+On 14 October 2025, the Federal Administrative Court of Switzerland ruled that the write-off of AT1 bonds was unlawful.